purs-nix/purs-nix/docs/purs-nix.md

 }
 ```

-- `src`: A string representing the path of your PureScript source directory.
+- `srcs`: A list of strings representing the paths of your project's source directories.
 - `output`: The name of the folder that `purs compile` will create.
 - `bundle`: The options that will configure the `purs bundle` command.